Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Parameters of Interest

 Another parameter of interest in the intergenerational mobility literature is the probability that child's income rank is greater than their parents' income rank.
 Following \citet{bhattacharya-mazumder-2011}, we define this as a function of parents' income rank,

-The leading case here is when $\delta=0$ (other values of $\delta$ allow for one to consider the probability of child's income rank exceeding parents' income rank by $\delta$).
-In this case, $\theta_U(0,s_1,s_2)$ is the fraction of children who have a higher rank in the income distribution than their parents' rank in the income distribution conditional on their parents' rank falling in a particular range.
+The leading case here is when $\Delta=0$ (other values of $\Delta$ allow for one to consider the probability of child's income rank exceeding parents' income rank by $\Delta$).
+In this case, $\theta_U(0,s_1,s_2)$ is the fraction of children who have a higher rank in the income distribution than their parents' rank in the income distribution, conditional on their parents' rank falling in a particular range.
 Notice that $\theta_U$ can be written in terms of the copula of parents' income and child's income.
 That is,

-where the first equality holds by writing the conditional distribution as the joint distribution divided by the marginal distribution (and because the ranks of parents' income are uniformly distributed) and the second equality holds because the numerator depends on the joint distribution of the ranks of child's income and parents' income (i.e., the copula).\footnote{A related parameter to the upward mobility parameter discussed here is the probability that a child's income itself is greater than their parents' income.
+where the first equality holds by writing the conditional distribution as the joint distribution divided by the marginal distribution (and because the ranks of parents' income are uniformly distributed), and the second equality holds because the numerator depends on the joint distribution of the ranks of child's income and parents' income (i.e., the copula).\footnote{A related parameter to the upward mobility parameter discussed here is the probability that a child's income itself is greater than their parents' income.
 The conditional-on-covariates version of this parameter is given by $\P(Y^* > t | T^*=t, X=x) = 1-\F_{Y^*|T^*X}(t|t,x)$; thus, this parameter can be immediately derived from the conditional distribution in \Cref{eqn:ycondt}, though we note that it should be classified as a conditional distribution-type parameter rather than a copula-type parameter.}